 Note: If you experience heavy bleeding or black stools, consult a gastroenterologist immediately as it may signal a more serious condition.

-Yes, mild hemorrhoids can heal on their own, especially if lifestyle changes are adopted early.
-However, chronic or severe piles may require medical or surgical intervention.
+Yes, mild to moderate hemorrhoids can go away on their own, especially with timely lifestyle changes.
+However, severe or recurrent piles often require professional treatment.

 1. Rubber Band Ligation

-A rubber band is placed around the base to cut off blood supply, causing the hemorrhoid to shrink and fall off
+- A small band is placed to cut off blood supply, causing the hemorrhoid to shrink and fall off

-For expert diagnosis and advanced piles treatment in Surat, consult Dr. Jay Chokshi, a trusted name in gastrointestinal surgery.
-Whether you need medical advice, non-surgical management, or advanced surgical options, timely intervention can bring lasting relief.
+For advanced piles treatment in Surat, consult Dr. Jay Chokshi, a leading gastrointestinal and laparoscopic surgeon known for effective, patient-centered care.
+Whether you need expert advice, non-surgical therapy, or advanced surgical intervention, timely treatment ensures faster recovery and long-lasting relief.